 The Advanced Audio Workstations course provides students with an opportunity to expand their knowledge and skills in digital audio-workstation theory and techniques.
 Within this course, students will apply their workstation skills to highly specialized concepts and procedures such as advanced synchronization, surround production, data compression and encoding used for DVDs, and multichannel feature films.
-Credit Hours: Credits t Hours: Cro
+Credits 4